Things We Do

 M.A.S.S.
 1st and 3rd Wednesday Discussion gRoup

-This bi-monthly group chaired by Bob Campbell meets in the Jack Reidy Conference Room of the Missoula City Council Chambers building at 140 Pine Street.
+This bi-monthly group chaired by Bob Campbell in the Gallagher Business Building on the University of Montana campus on the second floor in room 226.
+This downloadable map shows the location of the meeting room in the building with instructions, or this image shows just the map of the building.
 Check out the M.A.S.S.
 Official Events meetup group for more details on current meetings.

 The first Wednesday of the month is our open discussion where we discuss a topic that was chosen by those who attended the previous first Wednesday discussion group.
 So, if there is something you want to talk about, be prepared to propose it to the group and at the end of the night we take the suggestions and pick one for the next meeting.
 You then have a month to think about the topic and maybe do a little research if you are so inclined; most of us are not that dedicated and really do neither.
 The topic is usually posted on the Meetup site within a week of it being selected, so check there to see if the topic is one that interests you.
 These discussions are very open and free form and often stray from the “official” topic.

 The third Wednesday meeting became a “book club” type meeting a few years ago.
-It focuses on reading parts of different books chosen by the group.
-Usually several chapters are read per month giving us time to discuss in detail features and topics within these chapters.
+It tends to focus on reading parts of different books chosen by the group.
+One to seveeral chapters are read per month giving us time to discuss in detail features and topics within these chapters.
+Currently though we have taken an excursion into the digital world and are listening to an episode of a podcast called "Revisionist History" by Malcolm Gladwell each week and discussing it at our meeting.

 Readers en mass

 This reading group, started by Janis Mateel, operates along the lines of a monthly book club which follows the more traditional idea of reading a book a month, then meeting to discuss and share our ideas on what it meant to us and might mean in a broader sense.
-The list of books reflects those already read and a few of the ones scheduled for the next few months.
-Use the M.A.S.S.
-Member Organized Events meetup group to RSVP for the next discussion and get more information on the current book.
+To RSVP to an upcoming book event and get more information on the current book please go to the M.A.S.S.
+Member Organized Events meetup group for.

 We like to do random fun things out of doors as well.
-The list below are a few of the ones which tend to happen every year.
+The list below are a few of the ones which tend to happen yearly.

 Route of the Hiawatha bike ride - this fun all downhill trail winds through tunnels and over old rail bridges through some gorgeous scenery near the Idaho/Montana border.
 It can be ridden back up hill, but a convienient bus also takes weary riders back up to their cars.
 It is a fun summer tradition complete with many picture ops and friendly/somewhat aggressive chipmunks.
 More information on the trail can be found here : http://www.ridethehiawatha.com/